-Work with academic experts in law
+Work with thought leaders and academic experts in law

 Most Relevant Research Interests